The Art of Giving: Tax Savings on Charitable Contributions

 Bunch two years’ worth of contributions in one year and claim the standard deduction the following year.
 If done right, this can bring a larger two-year tax deduction.

-Suppose you were planning on donating $9,000 this year and $10,000 in 2023.
-The total of your itemized deductions for 2022 is $11,400 including your charitable contribution, which is way below the standard deduction.
+Suppose you plan on donating $9,000 this year and $10,000 in 2023.
+The total of your itemized deductions for 2022 is $11,400, including your charitable contribution, which is below the standard deduction.
 To remedy this, you can bunch your supposed $10,000 donation in 2023 into your donation in 2022.
 By then, you’ll have a total itemized deduction of $21,400.
-Then the following year, you’ll have to avail of the standard deduction, which brings you a two-year deduction of $34,350.
+Then, the following year, you’ll have to avail yourself of the standard deduction, which brings you a two-year deduction of $34,350.
 This is $7,550 more than the amount ($26,800) you would have gotten if you didn’t bunch your contributions in 2022 and availed the standard deduction in both years.

 Contribute Appreciated non-cash assets

-Moreover, publicly traded stocks, bonds, or mutual funds held for more than one year are deductible at fair market value which may be higher than what would have been the stocks’ or mutual funds’ actual selling price.
+Moreover, publicly traded stocks, bonds, or mutual funds held for more than one year are deductible at fair market value, which may be higher than the stocks’ or mutual funds’ actual selling price.

 Strategic With Donations

 Since charitable giving is based on one’s liberality and generosity, it’s entirely up to you when to make donations.
-With that, you’re in a position where you can be strategic about it and plan your giving.
+This puts you in a position to be strategic about it and plan your giving.

 Are you expecting a promotion that will put you in a higher tax bracket next year?
-Perhaps you can hold off on donating this year and contribute next year so you can maximize the deduction.
+Perhaps you can hold off on donating this year and contribute next year to maximize the deduction.

-You can also set a cap on the amount or value of your charitable contributions for every year so you don’t exceed the limit set by the IRS.
+You can also set a cap on the amount or value of your charitable contributions for each year, so you don’t exceed the IRS limit.

 Nothing can possibly match the sense of fulfillment that philanthropy can bring.
 No matter the cause, you’re already part of changing the world, one step (and tax deduction) at a time.